cssallg001/sallg001_cs418_course_project/README.md

 # Unfinished features:

 # In progress:
-* An admin user has a different view from a regular user.
-(Later admin will approve the submitted advising sheet by student)

 # Completed:
 * Users should be able to register new accounts using email addresses.